8 posts

 Republican Philosophy and Irish Republicanism: An Interview with Philipp Pettit

-Replublicanism as a political philosophy has been both friend and foe to the left.
-An Clogán speaks with renowned political philosopher Philip Pettit about the ideology's past, present, limits, and ppotential.
+Republicanism as a political philosophy has been both friend and foe to the left.
+An Clogán speaks with renowned political philosopher Philip Pettit about the ideology's past, present, limits, and potential.

 Yugoslavia and the Non-Aligned Movement